Back to index of games pages by Donald Sauter.

 I would stipulate that Clue Words must be related to the Password by meaning.
 They cannot be given for the sake of any similarity in sound to the Password.
 One might argue that such a rule isn't necessary, because how would a player know that a word is being given for its sound?
 But I've observed instances of people working hard on the synonyms getting upset when a clue giver - same team or opposite - starts in with rhyme word shenanigans.

 Having ironed out the Clue Words, remember that there is another issue of closeness to deal with.
-When is a guessed word close enough to the Password to be eligible for a second guess?
+When is a guessed word "close enough"?

 Again the supplied rules are just a little too vague.
 "If a FORM of the Password is given as a RESPONSE, the responding player is given ONE CHANCE to correct the word to the exact Password."
 The problem is, what is a "form" of what?